The Three Feathers: Europe

+The same year that the Grimms published The Three Feathers, another German variant titled Das Märchen von der Padde (The Tale of the Toad) was published by Johann Gustav Gottlieb Büsching in Volks-Sagen, Märchen und Legenden (1812).
+This variant explains the toad's backstory in a segment similar to Rapunzel.
+Some English translators misidentified Büsching's variant as one of the Brothers Grimm's stories.

 Parker Fillmore translated a Czechoslovak variant titled The Betrothal Gifts: The Story of Kubik and the Frog.
 In this tale, a poor farmer decides to divide his possessions with his three sons, by setting a test: they must find nice wives and bring him a ring and a kerchief.
 Kubik, the youngest, finds a talking female frog named Kachenka, who helps him in his father's tasks.

 In an Estonian tale titled Ilus minija ("Beautiful Daughter-in-Law"), collected by Estonian author Juhan Kunder, a rich farmer has three sons, the youngest considered a fool.
 One day, he sets a task for them: they are to go into the world and return after a year with the finest shirt they can find.
 The third son goes on his way and finds a cottage in the woods, where a snake lives.
 The snake says the boy can have food and drink, and must only bathe the snake for a whole year.
 After a year, the snake gives him the finest shirt, which he brings to his father.
 Unable to accept their defeat, the elder brothers convince their father to sends them again into the world for the finest bread for the house.
 Once again, the third son goes to the snake's cottage, now in a silver skin, and works for her for another year.
 He brings his father the bread.
 Once again, the elder brothers convince him to ask for the most beautiful daughter-in-law.
 The foolish brother goes back to the snake's hut, which is now of a golden skin, and works for her for another year.
 Finally, the snake asks the boy to prepare the oven and place her there.
 After burning in the oven, the boy enters another room and finds a beautiful princess.
 She explains she was cursed by a sorcerer for having refused his son's courtship.